-You may register online by clicking here, or you may download the PDF Registration form (link for the form is on the front page of the HSC: NYSA web site during registration periods) to be filled out and mailed with your payment.
-You can also watch the front page of the website for sign up dates and locations where we'll be taking registrations in person (during the final few weeks of Priority Registration).
+All registrations must be done online - click here, to be taken to the online registration system.
+You may also watch the front page of the website for sign up dates and locations where we'll be taking registrations in person (during the final few weeks of Priority Registration).

-The Spring 2017 season will begin with the first games on March 18 and end on May 20, 2016.
-Practices may start the week immediately following the Coaches Meeting (to be held on February 25).
+The Fall 2017 season will begin with the first games on August 19 and will end on October 21, 2017.
+Practices may start the week immediately following the Coaches Meeting (to be held on July 29).

 All requests for refunds must be in writing (signed by a parent or guardian and either hand-delivered to the Board during in-person registration events or mailed to our mailing address) or by email (sent to email@example.com) and sent from the parent email address used to register the player.
 Requests for refunds should be mailed to:

 When you register online, the processing fee charged by the vendor for the credit card transaction is non-refundable.

 If you register your child "late" (after Priority Registration has ended), the late fee is non-refundable.
 Please refer to the dates and refund amounts below: